KevianwillieHandoyo/capstone_python_crud/README.md

 **Target Users:**

-This application is designed for inpatient administrators, doctors, and nurses within the organization to facilitate their data collecting and treatment related to inpatient.
+This application is designed for patient administrators, doctors, and nurses within the organization to facilitate their data collecting and treatment related to inpatient.

 ## Features